f5devcentral/f5-aws-autoscale/README.md

   <img src="https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png"/>
 </a>

-which launch an ubuntu host that downloads all the necessary libraries, clones this repository, etc. After launch, ssh to the host
+After launch, go to the output tab of the cloudformation template, obtain the publicIP or PublicDNS, ssh to the host:

 ```
 ssh -i ~/.ssh/YOUR-AWS-KEY.pem ubuntu@X.X.X.X